SemEval/SemEval2021/index.md

 ### NEW: Extended Deadline for Task Proposal Submissions

 We have extended the submission deadline for SemEval-2021 task proposals due to the ongoing COVID-19 pandemic.
 The deadline is extended to __April 3, 2020__.
-We are looking forward to our excellent and exciting proposals!
+We are looking forward to your excellent and exciting proposals!

 ### Calls